warcholjakub/BazyDanych/Sprawozdania/Sprawozdanie_3.md

         (@ParticipantID NOT IN (SELECT ParticipantID FROM Participants)) )
     BEGIN
-        THROW 50001, 'You cannot associate the participant with this trip order.', 1 END
+        THROW 50001, 'You cannot associate the participant with this attraction order.', 1 END
     INSERT INTO AttractionParticipants(AttractionOrderID, ParticipantID)
     VALUES